Seat Ibiza 1.0 TSI 115 FR [EZ] 5dr

-Settling into the well-shaped chair – taken from the bigger MQB cars – and gazing across the wide dash, you do feel like the Ibiza has jumped half a size out of the supermini class.
-Drive it and the impression deepens.

-The long wheelbase and wide track help hold it stable down motorways and over lumpy roads.
+Settling into the well-shaped chair – taken from bigger MQB cars – and gazing across the wide dash, the Ibiza does feel like a larger car.
+Drive it and the impression deepens – the long wheelbase and wide track keep it stable on motorways and over lumpy roads.

 The ride isn’t soft, but it’s well damped and controlled, and doesn’t toss you about.
-Road and wind noise are well controlled by supermini standards, but you don’t get close to the mute refinement of a Golf.
+Road and wind noise are well controlled for supermini standards, but you don’t get close to the mute refinement of a Golf.

 Light but sharp steering gives a sense of agility, and it sweeps into corners very accurately with little roll.
 But there’s not a whole lot of steering feedback as you get to the limit, or much hope of adjusting your cornering line with throttle inputs.
 So it’s all a bit one-dimensional.

 The brakes do have decent feel though and the ride is firm but acceptable, even in the sportier FR and FR Sport trims.
 Others get slightly softer suspension and smaller wheels.